dvshapkin/vfs-kit/README.md

 [![Documentation](https://docs.rs/vfs-kit/badge.svg)](https://docs.rs/vfs-kit)

 A lightweight, extensible virtual filesystem (VFS) toolkit for Rust.
-Provides in‑process abstractions over real or simulated filesystems, ideal for testing, sandboxing, custom storage backends, and educational purposes.
+Provides in‑process abstractions over real or simulated filesystems, ideal for testing, sandboxing, custom storage backends, and so on.

 ## Overview